memsql/singlestore-spark-connector/README.md

 In addition, the hostnames and ports listed by `SHOW LEAVES` must be directly connectible from Spark.

+**:warning: When parallel read enabled, connector will try to use external hosts and ports from `information_schema.mv_nodes` table for direct connection to leaves, if they don't exist, connector will use internal ones.
+This feature works only with a SingleStore version `7.1.0` or above.

 ## Running SQL queries
 The methods `executeSinglestoreQuery(query: String, variables: Any*)` and `executeSinglestoreQueryDB(db: String, query: String, variables: Any*)` allow you to run SQL queries on a SingleStore database directly using the existing `SparkSession` object.
 The method `executeSinglestoreQuery`